Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 Graph, Batch size, and number of side effects we want to generate.

 * **Output**: \
-Randomly generated node ids and side effects.
+Randomly generated node IDs and side effects.

 * **Functionality**: \
 Generate negative samples (Random Side effects) for training the SEPIA model.

     1. **Compute Distribution**: Calculates the distribution of hyperedge sizes in the graph using the hyperedge_size_distribution(graph) function.

-    2. **Random Number of Nodes**: Randomly selects a number of nodes to include in each negative sample, based on the computed distribution.
+    2. **Random Number of Nodes**: Randomly selects several nodes to include in each negative sample based on the computed distribution.
 This means each negative sample could have a different number of nodes.

-    3. **Generate Negative Samples**: For each batch, randomly selects a set of nodes and an effect to create a negative sample.
+    3. **Generate Negative Samples**: Each batch randomly selects a set of nodes and an effect to create a negative sample.
 The nodes are selected randomly from the "drugs" node type in the graph, and the effects are chosen randomly from the total number of possible effects.